Rahul rakes up Rafale deal in Maha poll campaign

-Congress leader Rahul Gandhi on Sunday raked up the Rafale deal issue to target the BJP government, days after Union Defence rpt Defence Minister Rajnath Singh received the first fighter jet from France.
+Congress leader Rahul Gandhi on Sunday raked up the Rafale deal issue to target the BJP government, days after Union Home Minister Rajnath Singh received the first fighter jet from France.
 Addressing a poll rally in Chandivali assembly constituency in Mumbai, his second in the day, Gandhi accused the BJP of "dividing and looting" India like the British had done in the pre-Independence era.

 "It seems the Rafale deal is still hurting the BJP..
 (If not) Why Rajnath Singh went to France to receive the first fighter jet?" he asked the audience.